The 20 Best Laryngeal Nerve Damage Doctors Near Me in Durham, NC

 Offers Telehealth

-Rupali Shah is an Otolaryngologist in Chapel Hill, North Carolina.
+Rupali Shah is an Otolaryngologist practicing medicine in Chapel Hill, North Carolina.
 Dr. Shah is rated as an Advanced provider by MediFind in the treatment of Laryngeal Nerve Damage.
-Her top areas of expertise are Subglottic Stenosis, Spasmodic Dysphonia, Perichondritis, Laryngectomy, and Endoscopy.
-Dr. Shah is currently accepting new patients.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Subglottic Stenosis, Spasmodic Dysphonia, Perichondritis, Laryngectomy, and Endoscopy.

 Experienced in Laryngeal Nerve Damage